jgitver/jgitver.github.io/docs/maven-usage.rst

 jgitver operates as a maven core extension and needs a per project installation.

-Installing is as simple as running the following command from the root directory of your project *(see below for :ref:`other methods<other-methods>`)*:
+Installing is as simple as running the following command from the root directory of your project *(see below for :ref:`other methods<methods>`)*:

 .. code-block:: none